-Robin Sharma quote is inspiring us with this quote to not be in outsider or just imagine and talk.
+Robin Sharma quote is inspiring us with this quote to not be an outsider or just imagine and talk.
 To win the game we have to play it.
-To play we have to prepare, practice and make the effort.
+To play we have to prepare, practice, and make the effort.
 Take the step and act.

 Apply the below technique as a way to change your mindset:

 - REFLECT: What comes to mind that you wish to change that you have been thinking about but have not done something about?
 What is preventing you?

 - RESPOND: Break the pattern, STOP the procrastination and commit to taking a step.
 Start right now with a small step.
 Get up, Breathe and do one stretch – that is a step.
 Then take the next step.

 - INTEGRATE: Every day when you wake up think about your purpose, your goal, your aspiration, or anything you want to change and achieve.
 Take steps every day and play the game to win it.

 Combine reading and applying Reflect and Respond practice with an Affirmation: